Sam Carrick: Playing career

-Junior career
+Junior

 As a youth, Carrick played in the 2005 Quebec International Pee-Wee Hockey Tournament with the Markham Waxers minor ice hockey team.
-Carrick played major junior hockey in the Ontario Hockey League (OHL) with the Brampton Battalion.
+After playing his Minor Midget season for the Toronto Red Wings of the Greater Toronto Hockey League, Carrick was drafted and played major junior hockey in the Ontario Hockey League (OHL) with the Brampton Battalion.
 He was a first round choice in the 2008 OHL Priority Selection draft.
-In his first season, Carrick was a part of the Brampton team that was defeated in the OHL final 4 games to 1 by the Windsor Spitfires.
-In his second season, Carrick set new highs in goals and points, which led him to chosen by the Toronto Maple Leafs in the fifth round, 144th overall, in the 2010 NHL Entry Draft.
-Carrick served as an alternate captain for his third season Brampton during the 2010–11 OHL season, registering 16 goals and 39 points in 59 games.
+In his first season, Carrick was a part of the Brampton team that was defeated in the OHL final four games to one by the Windsor Spitfires.
+In his second season, Carrick set new highs in goals and points, which led him to chosen by the Toronto Maple Leafs of the National Hockey League (NHL) in the fifth round, 144th overall, of the 2010 NHL entry draft.
+Carrick served as an alternate captain for his third season with Brampton during the 2010–11 OHL season, registering 16 goals and 39 points in 59 games.
 He was named captain of the Battalion for the 2011–12 season.
 He was among the players credited with the Battalion's resurgence that season.
 He finished the season with junior career highs of 37 goals and 67 points in 68 games.